richardbarran/django-photologue/docs/pages/installation.rst

 These 3 apps will be installed automatically if they are not already there.

+If you're using Django 1.6, you might also have to install `Pytz <https://pypi.python.org/pypi/pytz>`_.
+See the release notes `for more information <https://docs.djangoproject.com/en/1.6/releases/1.6/#time-zone-aware-day-month-and-week-day-lookups>`_.

 .. note::

     * Pillow can be tricky to install; sometimes it will install smoothly